jfarmer/exercises-js-basic-syntax/README.md

    - Write a new word or number on a blank sticky note
    - Replace a word or number on a non-blank sticky note with something else

-### Why These Restrictions
+### Why These Rules

-These restrictions are designed to prevent you from using human capabilities that a computer simply doesn't have.
+These rules are designed to prevent you from using human capabilities that a computer simply doesn't have.

 For example, if you were handed a stack of index cards with numbers and asked to find the largest number, you might spread them out on the floor with the numbers facing up.
 You'd then scan the cards and pick out the largest number based on heuristics like